-- Residents who leave the facility will be reminded to follow all recommended IPC practices including source control, physical distancing, and hand hygiene and to encourage those around them to do the same. - Individuals accompanying residents (i.e. transport personnel, family members) will also be educated about these IPC practices and should assist the resident with adherence. - 2.
-For residents going to medical appointments, regular communication between the medical facility and the nursing home (in both directions) is essential to help identify residents with potential exposures or symptoms of COVID-19 before they enter the facility so that proper precautions can be implemented. - 3.
-In most circumstances, quarantine is not recommended for residents who leave the facility for less than 24 hours (i.e. for medical appointments, community outings with family or friends) and do not have close contact with someone with SARS-CoV-2 infection. - Quarantining residents who regularly leave the facility for medical appointments (i.e. dialysis, chemotherapy) would result in indefinite isolation of the resident that likely outweighs any potential benefits of quarantine. - 4.
+- 1. Residents who leave the facility will be reminded to follow all recommended IPC practices including source control, physical distancing, and hand hygiene and to encourage those around them to do the same. - Individuals accompanying residents (i.e. transport personnel, family members) will also be educated about these IPC practices and should assist the resident with adherence. - 2.
+For residents going to medical appointments, regular communication between the medical facility and the nursing home (in both directions) is essential to help identify residents with potential exposures or symptoms of COVID-19 before they enter the facility so that proper precautions can be implemented. - Upon the resident's return, residents will be screened upon return for signs or symptoms of COVID-19: - If the resident or family member reports possible close contact to an individual with COVID-19 while outside of the nursing home, see the

+- CDC's guidance for residents who have had close contact for next steps regarding testing and quarantine. - In most circumstances, quarantine is not recommended for residents who leave the facility for less than 24 hours (i.e. for medical appointments, community outings with family or friends) and do not have close contact with someone with SARS- CoV-2 infection. - 4.
 The facility will consider quarantining residents who leave the facility if, based on an assessment of risk, uncertainty exists about their adherence or the adherence of those around them to recommended IPC measures. - 5.
 Residents who leave the facility for 24 hours or longer will be managed as a new admission/readmission.